lewismoten/emoji/docs/development-guide.md

   and manifests without individual PNG or SVG glyph output.
 - `npm run pixel-font:package` creates the fonts-only build, standalone npm package, and versioned GitHub Release assets.
+- `npm run pixel-font:text` builds the separate retro Latin UI font used by the Explorer’s retro theme.
 - `npm run pixel-font:version -- patch` bumps the independent font version without changing the JavaScript package version.

+## Site assets and screenshots

+The website source now lives under `src/site/`.
+Notable files:

+- `src/site/index.html`, `index.css`, and `offline.html`
+- `src/site/pwa/manifest.webmanifest`
+- `src/site/pwa/narrow/` and `src/site/pwa/wide/` screenshots used by the PWA
+  manifest and README
+- `src/site/smiley-source.json`, which chooses the emoji key used to generate the favicon, maskable icon, and social preview smiley from the pixel-font atlases

+Changing `smiley-source.json` and rerunning `npm run svg:render` updates the SVG source files and their checked-in PNG counterparts automatically.

 ## Unicode update examples